0XE1P/0XE1P/README.md

 I’m not just learning to hack - I’m learning to **think like a system**.

-##  #My philosophy

-> 0 and 1 are just digits.
-But in the right sequence, they become keys to other worlds.
 ---

 ## 📚 What I'm currently working on